Homelessness in the United States

 Historically, homelessness emerged as a national issue in the 1870s.
 Early homeless people lived in emerging urban cities, such as New York City.
 Into the 20th century, the Great Depression of the 1930s caused a substantial rise in homelessness.
 In 1990, the U.S. Census Bureau estimated the homeless population to be of 228,621, or 0.09% of the 248,709,873 enumerated in the 1990 U.S. census, which homelessness advocates criticized as an undercount.
 In the 21st century, the Great Recession of the late 2000s and the resulting economic stagnation and downturn have been major driving factors and contributors to rising homelessness rates.
 Increases in homelessness broke records in 2022 and in 2023.
 In 2023, record levels of homelessness have been declared in Los Angeles and New York City, and other cities around the country have reported increased levels of homelessness, with the main drivers being a shortage of affordable housing and the increased cost of living.
 In 2024, homelessness increased by a record 18%.

 Health complications are a significant concern for homeless people, as lack of residence inhibits hygiene and access to healthy food, and exposes individuals to both cold and heat stress, violence, and traffic deaths.
 This contributes to increased mortality rates.
 In City of Grants Pass v.
 Johnson (2024), the U.S. Supreme Court ruled that anti-camping laws do not constitute a cruel and unusual punishment under the 8th Amendment even when no shelter is available, allowing cities to jail and fine homeless people for sleeping and camping outside.

-Historical background
+Many Americans who cannot afford normal housing live in their cars or recreational vehicles (RVs).
+About a million people in the USA live full-time in RVs, according to the RV Industry Association, some of them just can’t afford normal housing, but many do it by choice.

+History

 Pre-colonial and colonial periods

 Following the 1381 Peasants' Revolt in England, constables were authorized under 1383 English Poor Laws to collar vagabonds and force them to show support.
 If they could not, the penalty was gaol.

 Vagabonds could be sentenced to the stocks for three days and nights.
 In 1530, whipping was added.
 The presumption was that vagabonds were unlicensed beggars.
 In 1547, a bill was passed that subjected vagrants to some of the more extreme provisions of the criminal law, namely two years' servitude and branding with a "V" as the penalty for the first offense and death for the second.

 Large numbers of vagabonds were among the convicts transported to the American colonies in the 18th century.
+Many became homeless.